FAQs on home leave

 Can a domestic worker defer home leave?

-If the domestic can process locally in Hong Kong…
+If the domestic worker CAN process locally in Hong Kong…

 …they can defer home leave and instead go back within one year of the contract commencement date (refer to the visa for this date).
 For example, if a domestic helper’s official contract commencement date is 1 November 2017, this means that the domestic helper needs to go back to their home country for at least 7 days and re-enter Hong Kong on or before 1 November 2018.